-Evidence in support of claims made in the Report regarding the Company's sustainability performance was reviewed and necessary clarifications were obtained.
+Evidence in support of claims made in the Report regarding the Company's sustainability performance was also reviewed.
+Assumptions made for arriving at final numbers against the sustainability performance indicators were understood and necessary clarifications obtained.
 Stakeholder engagement process was reviewed through interviews with concerned personnel.